Five Tips for Reducing Razor Burn

 I decided to experiment with different shaving techniques and employ my knowledge of natural products to see if I could improve my razor burn.
 I looked for techniques to protect my skin and reduce irritation.
 After a ton of research and experimentation, my resulting routine leaves me with far less razor burn and irritation.
 In fact, most days it’s totally imperceptible!

 Everyone is a little different and finding your routine may take some time.
 However, here are a few basic tips that may help you reduce your razor burn.

-Look for shaving products made with licorice, aloe, and green tea, as they help to reduce skin irritation.
-Licorice is a widely use Chinese herb for all types of inflammation.
+- Look for shaving products made with licorice, aloe, and green tea, as they help to reduce skin irritation.
+Licorice is a widely used Chinese herb for all types of inflammation.
 Green tea is packed with antioxidants, which speed the healing process for wounded skin.
-Lastly, aloe is soothing to irritated skin (which is why it’s often used on sunburns).
+Lastly, aloe is soothing for irritated skin (which is why it’s often used on sunburns).

 - Always shower before you shave.
 Think of how your hair feels softer after a shower.
 This will happen with your facial hair as well.
 Softer hair makes for an easier shave.